fsxmanu/dynamics-for-dev/README.md

 ## Known Issues

 Errorhandling isn't aways giving feedback to the user.
 Will be corrected.
+If you experience an error please create an issue on the github page or message the author.

 ## Release Notes

+### 0.7.0 - Added Export Solution functionality

+Added context menu to export dynamics solution

 ### 0.6.2